bright/new-www/src/mdData/blog/2021-05-22-migrating-away-from-bintray-jcenter-when-there-is-no-alternative-repository.md

 especially if it's your direct dependency you are familiar with and if it's backward compatible.
-It becomes much harder when these dependencies are transitive or when their newer versions turn out to require a lot of additional work on the client side.
+It becomes much harder when these dependencies are transitive or when their newer versions turn out to require a lot of additional work on the client's side.

 When I reviewed all the unresolvable dependencies, it became clear to me it's not going to be like a walk in the park but quite the opposite.